Ergodicity and Law-of-large numbers for the Volterra Cox-Ingersoll-Ross process

-For each of these sample paths, we have evaluated the discretized maximum-likelihood estimators $(\widehat{b}, \widehat{\beta})$ as described in Theorem \ref{thm: discrete MLE for VCIR}, the method of moments estimators $(\widehat{b}^{\text{mom}}, \widehat{\beta}^{\text{mom}})$ described in Corollary \ref{cor: VCIR method of moments}, and also the discretized maximum-likelihood estimators when one of the drift parameters is known $(\widehat{b}^{\beta}, \widehat{\beta}^{b})$.
-Our results are summarized in Tables \ref{table:VCIR_alpha_095_1}--\ref{table:VCIR_alpha_06_2}.
-Figures \ref{fig:VCIR1}--\ref{fig:VCIR2} illustrate the asymptotic normality of the estimators.
-The parameter ''Factor'' therein is defined as the ratio $m(n)/n$ and allows us to analyze the possible necessity of condition \eqref{eq: mesh size 1}.
+we generate for different choices of $T$, $n$, and Volterra kernels, $N = 1.000$ sample paths.
+For each of these sample paths, we evaluate the discretised maximum-likelihood estimators $(\widehat{b}^{\textbf{MLE}}, \widehat{\beta}^{\textbf{MLE}})$ as described in Theorem \ref{thm: discrete MLE for VCIR}, and the method of moments estimators $(\widehat{b}^{\textbf{MoM}}, \widehat{\beta}^{\textbf{MoM}})$ for the true fractional kernel described in Corollary \ref{cor: VCIR method of moments}.
+Our results are summarised in the tables \ref{table:VCIR_T_shift}--\ref{table:VCIR_alpha}, of which the following table contains a rough summary.